 Sumo Paint is a free online paint program and image editor similar to Photoshop.
-Flash is required for this site and ads are present.
 In this task, students will paint a simple picture while learning what various tools are and how to use them.

 This resource can be used at all grade levels.